- FPGAs iCE40 series for a small form factor.

 IP cores: PI/PID controller, first harmonic detector, ADC_RX, PWM

-The three-phase active power filter (APF) is an advanced technology for compensating for higher harmonics in electrical systems.
+The three-phase active power filter (APF) is an advanced technology to compensate for higher harmonics in electrical systems.

 This compensator utilises three first harmonic detectors (FHDs) to calculate the compensation currents (Ic).
 The compensation process involves subtracting the first harmonic component (IH1) from the load current (IL) to achieve a cleaner and more stable output.